byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 nothing #hide
 ```

-To indicate whether our model uses in-place or out-of-place functions, we define a new method for the [`AerostructuralDynamics.inplaceness`](@ref) function.
-In general, for performance reasons, in-place functions are preferred.
-The one exception is for models with small amounts of state variables, in which case the preferred approach is to use static arrays with out-of-place functions.
+To indicate whether our model uses in-place or out-of-place functions, we define a new method for the [`inplaceness`](@ref) function.
+For performance reasons, in-place functions are generally preferred.
+The one exception is for models with small numbers of state variables, in which case the preferred approach is to use static arrays with out-of-place functions.
 For this model, we use the latter approach.

 ```@example developer
 inplaceness(::Type{MyTypicalSection}) = OutOfPlace()